Gabronski/portfolio_optimization_course_MEF20/README.md

          -) function created in order to apply a minimization of the variance problem using nloptr package -) function on the same minimization but applying the analytical solution

   In the first function, you can select an other constraint on weights of your portfolio picking a minimum value for the weights.

+  # main_binomial_model.R:
+  script were I try to run the functions created in the "binomial_model.R".
+Use "prof_cluster.xlsx" in the second example.

+  # binomial_model.R:
+  file containing 2 functions:
+  1) Function which finds a uniperiodal binomial model and applies a maximization of the expected utility using the Martingale approach on it
+  2) Function which finds the finite state market model throughout a cluster analysis and then applies a maximization of the expected utility using the         Martingale approach on it

 # this repository is a work in progress, the files may be changed in order to modify errors or add functions.
 Right now I am working on Asset Portfolio Allocation in a static context (e.g. Optimal portfolio using a risk free asset, CAPM, Finite Binomial Market Model using martingale measures)